 How does the Facebook algorithm work?

-Facebook’s news feed algorithm has evolved over the past seven years from a relatively simple sorting formula to a complex pattern-recognition algorithm that takes thousands of factors into account.
+Facebook’s news feed algorithm has evolved over the past few years from a relatively simple sorting formula to a complex pattern-recognition algorithm that takes thousands of factors into account.
 The algorithm works by ranking news feed posts in what it considers to be the order you’re most likely to find each post interesting.

 Posts are ranked using lots of different algorithm factors including: how often you interact with a particular friend, page or public figure; what kind of content you’ve liked in the past; how many likes, shares and comments individual posts have received; and whether a post has been hidden or shared a lot.